MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Evaluation Setup

-\subsection{Evaluation Setup}
+\section{Evaluation Setup}

-In this section, we discuss the datasets that we use to evaluate our \toolName defense approach, against two existing attack approaches, and how we perform our evaluations in the two attack scenarios (white-box and black-box attacks).
-Note that we run all the evaluations three times and report the average accuracy in order to reduce the side effects of randomness.
+We discuss the datasets used to evaluate our \toolName defense approach, against the three existing attack approaches.
+Note that we run all the evaluations three times and report the average accuracy to reduce chance of accidental observations.

-\textbf{Datasets.} We conduct our evaluations on two public datasets: MNIST and CIFAR-10 (see Section~\ref{sec:background}).
+\textbf{Datasets.} We conduct our evaluations on two public datasets: MNIST and CIFAR-10 (described in Section~\ref{sec:background}).

 \textbf{Target model.} We create two different convolutional neural network models for the two datasets (MNIST and CIFAR-10) as follows: